gggeek/ezab/README.md

 Current status is UNDER CONSTRUCTION.

-Many features of the original AB are still missing, such s POST/PUT support, custom http headers, cookies etc...
+Some features of the original AB are still missing, such as POST/PUT support, etc...
-The output of the tool is also quite lacking.
+The output of the tool is also lacking.
 Instead of having the list of things that do work in the docs, it is suggested to run the script with the -h option.

 On the other hand, there are already a couple of fetaures that we do better than the original:
 1. support for http 1.1 by default.
 AB uses http 1.0, but most of the web in 2012 runs on version 1.1.
    This means that the numbers you get should be closer to "real life traffic"
 2. better support for keepalives (AB can only do http/1.0 keepalives, which Apache does not support when running dynamic page generators such as php)
-3. support for compressed http responses (using the -j option)
+3. easy support for compressed http responses (using the -j option)

 Under the hood